astorDev/nist/openapi/scalar/article/index.md

 # Making Your OpenAPI (Swagger) Docs UI Awesome in .NET 9

 Since .NET 9 we no longer get a Swagger UI included in the default `webapi` template.
 Although the document is still included, now via the `MapOpenApi` call, the UI is not here anymore.
-Gladly, that's relatively easy to get a documentation UI back.
+Gladly, it's relatively easy to get a documentation UI back.
 But the UI was boring anyway, so let's get something fancier!

 ## Meet Scalar